resbaz/resbaz2021/perth/about.md

-#PSA
+# PSA

 **In light of the ever-evolving COVID-19 developments, the program organising committee has decided to cancel the 2020 ResBaz Perth.**

-However, even though there won't be one 3-day face-to-face event this year we have decided to open and  promote as many of the eResearch related training at each of the universities to the wider WA academic community.
+However, even though there won't be one 3-day face-to-face event this year we have decided to open and  promote as many of **virtual the eResearch related training** at each of the universities to the wider WA academic community. </br>

-If you want to stay up-to-date with upcoming virtual training you can either join our [mailing list](http://eepurl.com/cpLx6r) or follow us on [Twitter](https://twitter.com/ResBazPerth).
+If you want to **stay up-to-date** with upcoming virtual training you can either join our **[mailing list](http://eepurl.com/cpLx6r)** or follow us on **[Twitter](https://twitter.com/ResBazPerth)**. </br>

-We will also endevaour to link to upcoming training from this webpage, please check the [Schedule](https://curtinic.github.io/resbaz2020/perth/#schedule).
+We will also endeavour to link to upcoming training from this webpage, please check the [Schedule](https://curtinic.github.io/resbaz2020/perth/#schedule).

 In the meantime we are working on bringing you a great face-to-face ResBaz in 2021.